chen-xin/docker_clash/README.md

 }
 ```

-2. Create macvlan network for docker:
+Create macvlan network for docker:
 -----------------------------------

+This image needs macvlan to function properly, modify the below sample to fit your needs.

 ```
 docker network create -d macvlan --subnet=192.168.12.0/24 --gateway=192.168.12.1 --ip-range=192.168.12.64/30 -o parent=eth0 macnet
 ```

-3. Setup windows 10 client to use the gateway
+Setup windows 10 client to use the gateway(optional)
 ---------------------------------------------

 1. Create new external switch with hyper-v manager if there is no existing one.